February 12, 2026 - Disseminated On Behalf Of F3 Uranium Corp

 Fast-forward to today: Denison is a ~$3.22B market-cap name, up ~20% YTD—a reminder of what happens when you control the right discovery in the right district.

-The same team went back into the Athabasca, made another splash with the Triple R discovery at Patterson Lake North (PLS)—and ultimately delivered a blockbuster outcome, selling it to uranium heavyweight Paladin Energy in a headline $1.14B implied evaluation.
+The same team went back into the Athabasca, made another splash with the Triple R discovery at Patterson Lake South (PLS)—and ultimately delivered a blockbuster outcome, selling it to uranium heavyweight Paladin Energy in a headline $1.14B implied evaluation.

 Then came the follow-through.